Bets against pound, hedging costs escalate on Scotland nerves

 Two-week sterling/dollar implied volatility - straddling the date of the vote - has tripled, rising to trade at 12 percent on Monday, traders said.

-The one-month implied volatility GBP1MO=R for sterling/dollar rose to almost 9.6 percent, its highest since July 2013.
+The one-month implied volatility for sterling/dollar rose to almost 9.6 percent, its highest since July 2013.

 “It is the near-term fallout that is leading hedge funds to seek protection,” said an options trader at one UK bank.
 “The longer-term investors - the real money investors - have so far been on the sidelines.”

 Sterling was also down more than 1 percent against the euro.
-The single currency hit a 3-1/2-week high of 80.37 pence, before retreating to 80.17 pence EURGBP=D4.
+The single currency hit a 3-1/2-week high of 80.37 pence, before retreating to 80.17 pence.

 Until early August most investors were bullish about the pound, given solid UK economic data and expectations that the Bank of England would be the first major central bank to lift interest rates from record lows.

-But those expectations were pushed back on Monday to the second quarter of 2015 GBPOIS=ICAP, with analysts citing uncertainty around Scotland.
+But those expectations were pushed back on Monday to the second quarter of 2015, with analysts citing uncertainty around Scotland.

 One-month euro/sterling risk reversals, which flipped to show a bias for sterling weakness against the euro last week were also showing a greater skew for further pound losses and euro gains.

-To put that into perspective, the moves came despite the fact that the euro EUR= has been under pressure since the European Central Bank cut rates to new record lows and launched a large-scale asset purchase program last week.
+To put that into perspective, the moves came despite the fact that the euro has been under pressure since the European Central Bank cut rates to new record lows and launched a large-scale asset purchase programme last week.
+(Editing by Louise Ireland)